-Once a Proposal passes the Technical Compliance Review, it will advance to the Scoring Panel for the Proposal Rating Process.
-The Scoring Panel will read and assign points to each Proposal in accordance with the prescribed rating factors listed in the table below.
+Once a proposal passes the Technical Compliance Review, it will advance to the Executive Steering Committee for the Proposal Rating Process.
+The Executive Steering Committee will read and assign points to each Proposal in accordance with the prescribed rating factors listed in the table below.

-Scoring Panel members will base their points on how well a public agency applicant addresses the items listed under each rating factor within the Proposal Narrative and Budget Section.
-Following the Proposal Rating Process, the Scoring Panel will convene for a Final Rater Review meeting where they will develop funding recommendations for consideration by the BSCC Board.
+Executive Steering Committee members will base their points on how well a public agency applicant addresses the items listed under each rating factor within the Proposal Narrative and Budget Section.

 At the conclusion of this process, public agency applicants will be notified of the Board's funding recommendations.
-It is anticipated that the Board will act on the recommendations at its meeting in June or July 2019.
-Public agency applicants and partners are not to contact members of the Scoring Panel or the BSCC Board to discuss proposals.
+It is anticipated that the Board will act on the recommendations at its meeting in June or July 2022.
+Public agency applicants and partners are not to contact members of the Executive Steering Committee or the BSCC Board to discuss proposals.